-- Add 2 Tbsp olive oil to a large saucepan over medium heat, then add onion and garlic and a pinch of salt – stir.
+Add 2 Tbsp olive oil to a large saucepan over medium heat.
+Then add onion, garlic, and a pinch of salt – stir.
 Cook until soft – about 7 minutes.

-- Add almond milk, potatoes, parsnips, carrots, bay leaves and stir.
+Add almond milk (optional), potatoes, parsnips, carrots, and bay leaves and stir.
 Simmer until the mixture is thickened (about 10 minutes).
 If it still appears too thin, scoop out 1/2 cup of the broth and add 2-3 tsp more flour and whisk.
 Add back into the pot to thicken.
-Wait a few minutes, then repeat if necessary.
+Wait a few minutes and then repeat if necessary.

 *Nutrition information is a rough estimate for 1 of 6 pot pies with biscuits.